Beer in Canada: Beer packaging

-Prior to 1961, Canadian beer was sold, and served, in two sizes, colloquially known as "quarts" and "pints", or "large" and "small".
-They were 22 and 12 imperial fluid ounces (625 and 341 ml), respectively, whereas a true imperial quart was 40 fluid ounces.
-Over the years, some provinces banned the sale of beer in the larger bottle.
-For example, in Ontario in the 1950s only the pint could be sold, but in Quebec, both sizes were about equally common.
-In 1961, both sizes were replaced, nationwide, by the standardized bottle, equal in volume to the "small" and affectionately known as the "stubby".
+The first consumer packaging for beer in Canada was the growler, a 1.89 l bottle sold by local brewpubs.
+Distribution increased with the bottling lines of large breweries, which sold 650 ml bombers and 750 ml 'quart' bottles.
+In 1961, the short, squat 341 ml stubby bottle was introduced and became popular with breweries as it was easier to pack, ship and store with less breakage.
+Stubbies were used almost exclusively by the major breweries for two decades.
 Some years later, however, Ontario (like some other provinces) began to allow the sale of "tall boy" cans containing 740 ml of beer.

 Over 50 per cent of beer in Canada is now sold in cans.
 Most Canadian craft brewers sell the majority of their beer in cans, often canned by third party mobile canning companies to reduce costs.

 Stubbies are a type of bottle which is shorter and with a slightly larger diameter than the now predominant longneck bottle.
 Starting in 1962 almost all beer in Canada was sold in stubbies (with 341 ml of content) until the beer companies chose to switch to the American-style longneck bottle, between 1982 and 1986.
 The last major label to be available in the stubby was Labatt's Crystal which switched to the longneck in the summer of 1986.
-Brick Brewery of Waterloo began selling Red Cap Ale in stubbies as recently as the mid 2000s, although this may no longer be the case.
+Brick Brewery of Waterloo began selling Red Cap Ale in stubbies as recently as the mid-2000s, although this may no longer be the case.
 At least a few craft breweries also use this bottle format.